osrf-migration/srcsim-wiki/cloud.md

 Click on the `START` button to launch your software.

 > During practice, you can ssh into the field computer instance to check if your docker image has been built successfully.
-In the terminal, typing `docker images` should show a `team_container` docker image, and when the `START` button is pressed, a container based on that image should be running.
+In the terminal, typing `docker images` should show a `ros` image and a `fcomputer` image.
+If not, please be patient and wait a couple of minutes.
+Once ready, pressing the `START` button will run a container, `team_container` , based on the `fccomputer` image.

 ### VPN Access